AreelKhan/Sudoku/README.md

 ## How to play:

-1. un the SudokuGame.py file.
+1. Run the SudokuGame.py file.
 2. A Sudoku GUI will pop-up.
 3. To enter a value left-click on the desired cell and enter an integer from 1-9 inclusive.
 4. To see the solution, press s on the keyboard.